StandUp for Kids

-StandUp For Kids is a US 501(c)(3) not-for-profit organization founded in 1990.
+StandUp for Kids is an American 501(c)(3) not-for-profit organization founded in 1990 headquartered in Decatur, Georgia.
 Its stated mission is to "End the Cycle of Youth Homelessness".
-StandUp For Kids is run almost entirely by volunteers and has established 18 outreach programs over the United States.
+StandUp for Kids is run almost entirely by volunteers and has established multiple outreach programs over the United States.
 It is dedicated to making a difference to at-risk or homeless kids.

 Mission

-The stated mission of StandUp For Kids is to "End the Cycle of Youth Homelessness".
-StandUp For Kids volunteers work directly with the homeless youth population and go on the streets to find, stabilize, and otherwise help homeless and street kids.
-StandUp For Kids also provides deterrence and resource programs in schools and via the internet.
+The stated mission of StandUp for Kids is to "End the Cycle of Youth Homelessness".
+StandUp for Kids volunteers work directly with the homeless youth population and go on the streets to find, stabilize, and otherwise help homeless and street kids.
+StandUp for Kids also provides deterrence and resource programs in schools and via the internet.

 Organization

-StandUp For Kids is run almost entirely by volunteers, who fill a variety of positions including Executive Director, Public Relations Manager, Community Resource Director, Outreach and Apartment Support Directors, and Adult Training Directors.
-StandUp For Kids is headquartered in Decatur, Georgia, US and has offices in other large cities, including Seattle, WA and Houston, TX.
+StandUp for Kids is run almost entirely by volunteers, who fill a variety of positions including Executive Director, Public Relations Manager, Community Resource Director, Outreach and Apartment Support Directors, and Adult Training Directors.
+StandUp for Kids is headquartered in Decatur, Georgia, US, and has programs in other large cities, including San Diego, California, Atlanta, Georgia, and Washington, DC.

-National Homeless Youth Awareness Month

-November was officially declared as National Homeless Youth Awareness Month by the United States Congress on July 11, 2007.
-National Homeless Youth Awareness Month was first officially recognized in November 2007.